206 Reasons To Be Grateful

 Last week I injured a bone in my elbow, and my right arm is now in a cast.
 I’m typing this post with my left hand.
 You’d be amazed how much you can do with only one hand when life leaves you no choice.
-In fact there was only one thing I realised I couldn’t do with one arm.
+There is only one thing I cannot do (more on that later).

 You should try it.
 Immobilize your right arm in a sling for just one hour, and try to get on with your day as usual.
-It’s a quick, guaranteed way to learn gratitude for a fully functioning skeleton.
+You will quickly learn gratitude for a fully functioning skeleton.

 I am so grateful that my injury is temporary, that I will regain use of my right arm in a couple of weeks.
 I think of those who have permanently lost the use of their limbs and I know I cannot complain about my minor inconvenience.